fhirbase/fhirbase/README.md

 [![Build Status](https://travis-ci.org/fhirbase/fhirbase.svg?branch=master)](https://travis-ci.org/fhirbase/fhirbase)

-Fhirbase is a command-line utility wich enables you to easily import [FHIR data](https://www.hl7.org/fhir/) into a PostgreSQL database and work with it in a relational way.
+Fhirbase is a command-line utility which enables you to easily import [FHIR data](https://www.hl7.org/fhir/) into a PostgreSQL database and work with it in a relational way.
 Also Fhirbase provides set of stored procedures to perform [CRUD